To demonstrate English proficiency, international applicants may take:

 Most likely, yes.
 While there are no guarantees, if we receive all of your letters within a few weeks of the deadline then we can review your application.

-The Department is also offering a limited number of application fee waivers to applicants submitting to the Physics PhD program for Fall 2023.
-At this time, the fee waiver request is only available to applicants (domestic and international) whose primary interest is in Experimental Atomic/Molecular/Optical (AMO) physics or Biophysics.
-Go to the Expt AMO/BIO Fee Waiver Request form for more information.
+Our department is also offering a limited number of application fee waivers to applicants submitting to the Physics PhD program for Fall 2024.
+At this time, the fee waiver request is only available to applicants (domestic and international) whose primary interest is in Experimental Atomic/Molecular/Optical (AMO) physics, Biophysics, Condensed Matter physics, and Quantum Information Science.
+Go to the Expt AMO/BIO/CM/QI Fee Waiver Request form for more information.

 Depending upon budgetary restrictions, we provide Teaching Assistantships (TAs) for up to two years pending continued satisfactory performance of teaching/grading duties.
 After the first two years, students typically find employment as Research Assistants (RAs) with one of our faculty.
 The department's Graduate Committee makes the ultimate decisions regarding admission offers and financial aid (in the form of Teaching/Research Assistantships).